 As discussed in this post, inbound liquidity enables peers on the lightning network to receive payments.
 This is extra special for merchants.
 No inbound liquidity means customers can’t use lightning to pay the merchant.

 In this case, the yield comes from the agreed-upon interest rate between the buyer and seller.
 When compared to routing payments, renting liquidity is a more passive activity, but it doesn’t come for free.
-Buyers are interested in renting inbound liquidity from reliable nodes that have a good reputation.
-If your node goes offline too often, it will be difficult to get anyone to rent inbound liquidity from you.
+Buyers are interested in renting inbound liquidity from reliable nodes with a good reputation.
+If your node goes offline too often, getting anyone to rent inbound liquidity from you won’t be easy.

-Liquidity marketplaces comes in different shapes and forms.
+Liquidity marketplaces come in different shapes and forms.
 Let’s see some of the tools available in the ecosystem.

 Lightning Pools is a tool built by Lightning Labs.
 It’s a non-custodial channel lease marketplace driven by auctions.
 Users maintain a 2-of-2 multisignature with the auctioneer and send bids off-chain, so bidders can’t see offers from other participants.
 The auctioneer executes completed orders in batches, reducing on-chain fees.

 Voltage’s Flow is an integration built on top of Lightning Pools, where you can easily acquire inbound liquidity from the highest-tier nodes on the network.
 It has some advantages over using Pool directly.
-You don’t need to create and configure a pool account, you can use our UTXOs instead of yours, increasing your privacy and so on.
+You don’t need to create and configure a pool account, you can use our UTXOs instead of yours, increasing your privacy.

 Liquidity Ads are currently only supported by CLN.
 It uses dual-funded channels, where both sides provide liquidity and the lightning network’s gossip protocol to advertise available liquidity.

 Magma is a popular tool built by Amboss.
-It uses “HODL” invoices to create smart contracts that enable channel sellers to receive lightning payments only if they open the agreed-upon channel within a short period of time.
+It uses “HODL” invoices to create smart contracts that enable channel sellers to receive lightning payments only if they open the agreed-upon channel within a short period.
 This allows Magma to facilitate transactions without taking custody of user funds.

 In the Lightning Network, the yield comes from providing useful services to other participants in.